umich-hist-399/campus-histories/essays/acq-public-schools.md

 ---
 layout: single-col
-title: Buying Schools to Make Schools: The Us Acquisition of Public Schools
+title: Buying Schools to Make Schools
 date: 2017-3-22
 ---

 {% include jumbotron.html
-title="Buying Schools to Make Schools: The Universitys Acquisition of Public Schools" image="images/1965aerialcampus.jpg"
+title="Buying Schools to Make Schools" image="/images/1965aerialcampus.jpg"
 %}

 As Don Callard of _The Ann Arbor Observer_ wrote, “nothing expands like a university,” (Callard 2009).
 Learn how the University of Michigan covered ground for its expanding needs through the acquisition of public schools.